Join BirdNote tomorrow, November 30th!

 In winter, flocks of American Robins spend the night together.
 Typically, a few dozen to a few hundred birds roost communally in trees or an old barn, or under a bridge.
 But larger robin roosts can number in the thousands, or even tens of thousands!
 In 2007, observers near St. Petersburg, Florida, estimated that 720,000 robins were roosting on an island of mangrove trees.
 If the average robin weighs 2.7 ounces, that was nearly 61 tons of robins!

 61 Tons of Robins

 Written by Bob Sundstrom

 [American Robin song]

 We think we know robins pretty well.
 Red-breasted birds of spring that tug earthworms from the ground.
-[They nest in the back yard, and gather, we think, in small flocks to feed in trees with berries.]

 Perhaps less well known is that, in winter, flocks of American Robins spend the night together.
 Usually a few dozen to a few hundred birds roost communally in trees or an old barn, or under a bridge.
 Larger robin roosts can number in the thousands, or even tens of thousands of birds!
 [Whoosh of flock flying]